bmm514/PlamidInsertChecker/README.md

 ## Installation

-Create a virtual environment using your favourite tool, clone the repsotiory to obtain the data and install the package using pip
+Create a virtual environment using your favourite tool, clone the repsotiory to obtain the test data and install the package using pip

 ```
 virtualenv env_plasmidin